Sensebloom/OSCeleton/README.md

     f: Y coordinate of joint in interval [0.0, 1.0]
     f: Z coordinate of joint in interval [0.0, 7.0]

 If you use "-d 2" option, the typetag will be "siff", and no Z coordinate will be sent.
+(This will be deprecated in favor of a simpler option for animata compatibility)

 If you use "-n 0" option, the typetag will be "sfff", and no user ID, new_user, new_skel, lost_user messages will be sent.
+(This will be deprecated in favor of a simpler option for animata compatibility)

 ### Full list of joints